 Golden Retrievers are known to suffer from health problems like hip dysplasia and muscular dystrophy.
 But, a bigger concern is cancer.

-As explained in a 2006 Golden Retriever Club of America article by Ronda Hovan, to date there is also no known evidence that links Golden Retriever coat color to cancer rates.
+At this time, there is no official health testing requirement (or recommendation) for canine cancer in either the American or English Golden Retriever breed.
+However, there is also no known evidence that links Golden Retriever coat color to cancer rates either.
 So, a white Golden Retriever will not be less healthy than any other shade of the breed.

 How Long Do White Golden Retrievers Live?